Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 Which results are wanted is generally specified directly from the simulation case, among the simulation settings.

-The selection is based on the **names** of the result producers to enable, since it is the only way the user can refer to them *a priori* (ex: of course no PID can be statically anticipated in the simulation case).
+The selection is based on the **names** of the result producers to enable, since it is the only way the user can refer to them *a priori* (e.g. of course no PID can be statically anticipated in the simulation case).

 In the result specification, a simulation case may require: